kristoferlund/attest-fest/README.md

 Creating attestations should be easy!
 Attest Fest is a tool that allows you to create multiple EAS attestations using only one Ethereum transaction.
 Attest Fest integrates with [Ethereum Attestation Service](https://attest.sh) and [Safe multisig wallets](https://safe.global) to enable anyone to create onchain attestations about anything, fostering a more trustful and transparent world.

 1. Connect your wallet
-2. Choose a Safe account
+2. Choose an address or Safe account
 3. Select a schema to create attestations for
 4. Upload a CSV file with the attestations you want to create
-5. Sign the transaction and wait for the attestations to be created
+5. Create the attestations using one Ethereum transaction

 ## Try it out